CARE FOR THE PLANET

 More hybrid and electric cars

 Demcon has a leased car regulation.
 Employees who qualify under these regulations can opt for an electric car.
-In 2023, the vast majority of Demcon pool cars was replaced by hybrid vehicles, as the previous pool cars were not electric and due for replacement.
+The current Demcon pool cars are not electric.
+Part of the pool cars is due for replacement.
 Due to the distances between the various Demcon branches and the limited operating radius of fully electric cars combined with long charging times, Demcon has decided to replace the existing pool cars with hybrid models.
-The delivery of these cars was originally scheduled for February 2022 and finally took place in late 2023 and early 2024.
+The delivery of these cars was scheduled for February 2022, but unfortunately this was delayed until February 2023.

 Demcon charging stations

 In the context of our sustainable mobility policy, we are currently working on providing all Demcon locations with a sufficient number of charging stations for electric cars.
 This is why charging stations, each with two chargers, have recently been installed at our location in Best and at our new headquarters (DHQ) in Enschede.
-These have now been installed at our locations in Best (6), Enschede DHQ (4), Enschede DIC (2) and Delft (4).
+These have now been installed at our locations in Best (6), Enschede DHQ (4) and Enschede DIC (2).
 At our Enschede DTC location, the municipality of Enschede has installed 4 charging stations.
-Charging stations for our location at the Institutenweg 21 in Enschede are planned for 2024.
+Charging stations for Delft are planned for 2023/2024.

 Starting in 2024, plastic disposable cups and meal packaging will no longer be permitted at the office.
 Reusable mugs and plates will become the norm.
 This is to further prevent environmental pollution and ‘plastic soup’.
-Although our former coffee and teacups were being recycled, they contained residual plastics and therefore had to be replaced in view of the new legislation.
+Our current coffee and teacups are being recycled, but contain residual plastics and in view of the new legislation must be replaced.

 Sustainable mobility policy